kinexcs/move-android-sdk/README.md

 ```

 `SessionDetail` is a `data class` storing the full results of one exercise session.
 Its attributes are as follows:
-- `sessionId : String` \t An autonumber to uniquely identify each exercise session carried out
+- `sessionId : String` An autonumber to uniquely identify each exercise session carried out
-- `programId : Int` \t An ID to identify the program models chosen.
+- `programId : Int` An ID to identify the program models chosen.
   - `programId = 1` represents a 5 min program model
   - `programId = 2` represents a 10 min program model
   - `programId = 3` represents a 15 min program model
-- `createdAt : String` \t The timestamp when the exercise session is first created.
+- `createdAt : String` The timestamp when the exercise session is first created.
 This time is recorded when the `Intent` is launched by the user
 - `exercises : List<Exercise>`

 `Exercise` is another `data class` storing the full results of one single exercise in an exercise session.
 Its attributes are as follows:
-- `exerciseId : Int` \t The unique identifier for each exercise.
+- `exerciseId : Int` The unique identifier for each exercise.
 Refer to [Features](#features) for the name corresponding to the ID number
-- `countGood : Int` \t The number of good repetitions for that exercise
+- `countGood : Int` The number of good repetitions for that exercise
-- `countBad : Int` \t The number of bad repetitions for that exercise
+- `countBad : Int` The number of bad repetitions for that exercise
-- `completedReps : Int` \t The number of repetitions completed for that exercise.
+- `completedReps : Int` The number of repetitions completed for that exercise.
 If the exercise if not Skipped in the middle, then this number will be equal to `totalReps`
-- `totalReps : Int` \t The number of repetitions for that exercise if it was not Skipped in the middle
+- `totalReps : Int` The number of repetitions for that exercise if it was not Skipped in the middle

 4. Launch the `Intent` selected in Step 2 to start the exercise.